Louisiana Diminished Value Claims

 Louisiana small claims court allows diminished value claims up to $5,000.

-Louisiana Diminished Value Law
+How Louisiana Law Treats Diminished Value

 Louisiana Revised Statute § 9:2800.17

-Louisiana law provides that when a motor vehicle is damaged through the negligence of a third party and is not a total loss, the owner may recover damages equal to the vehicle’s diminished value if the repaired vehicle is worth less than it was before the damage occurred.
-The statute requires proof by a preponderance of the evidence that a loss in fair market value remains after repairs are completed.
+This statute provides that when a motor vehicle is damaged through a third party's negligence and isn't a total loss, the owner may recover the vehicle's diminished value if the repaired vehicle is worth less than before the damage occurred.
+The law requires proof by a preponderance of the evidence that a loss in fair market value remains after repairs.
+It also caps total recovery, including diminished value, at the vehicle's fair market value prior to the loss.

 Below are answers to common questions about Louisiana diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-• Does Louisiana allow diminished value claims?
+Does Louisiana allow diminished value claims?

 Yes.
 Louisiana permits third party diminished value claims when another driver is responsible for the accident.